sinistersnare/SinScheme/README.md

 	* Will require a Rust GC implementation....
 FUN!
 	* And possibly an extra step to integrate `cargo` instead of shelling out to clang++ in racket.
 * Rewrite top-level ... ugh.
-* Alter the `passes` test infra to do what it does now + compile it down to exe and run that too.
+* Alter the `phases` test infra to do what it does now + compile it down to exe and run that too.
 There are a lot of tests for desugar that I would like to run on LLVM to see what happens.

 ## License ##